Other templates for Zen Cart

 The base template is Zen Cart is called template_default.

-classic is just an example.
+Classic is a sample custom template.
+You can create your own custom templates; Classic is just an example.
 Anything that’s not in your custom template but exists in template_default will be automatically loaded from template_default for you.
 Thus, when you’re building a custom template, all you need in your custom template folder are the files/folders that you’ve customized/changed/added.
 Everything else is taken from the default files.

-classic.
+Responsive Classic is another sample custom template, but it is more modern than Classic.
 It was designed to be responsive, which is a way of saying that it works on mobile devices.
 When the

 classic template was created, there were no mobile devices, so that wasn’t a concern.
+More details on this template are provided in the Responsive Classic FAQ.

 For reference, you can also view and Legacy Templates, but bear in mind that you will want your final template to be responsive (to look good on mobile devices).